 Meaning and History

-Maserati’s history is longer than that of Ferrari and Porsche because it has its roots in the early days of the automotive era.
-However, its chronology dates back to 1926 because it was then that the world saw the Gran Prix 1500 sports car’s newest model.
-Then there was Tipo 26, based on Diatto.
-The start turned out to be more than successful: the racing car with the chrome-plated stamped logo on the bonnet immediately won the Targa Florio competition.
+Maserati’s history dates back to the early days of the automotive era, making it older than Ferrari’s and Porsche’s.
+However, its chronology dates back to 1926, when the world saw the Gran Prix 1500 sports car’s newest model.
+Then, there was Tipo 26, based on Diatto.
+The start was successful: the racing car with the chrome-plated stamped logo on the bonnet immediately won the Targa Florio competition.

-This is the merit of the Maserati brothers – passionate race drivers, engineers, and mechanics.
+This is the merit of the Maserati brothers, passionate race drivers, engineers, and mechanics.
 There were six of them in the family, but only one was not interested in the family business.
 Mario Maserati was more interested in art than engineering.
-Paradoxically, it was his creation that left the greatest mark in the history of the company.
-The brothers are long dead, the brand has passed into the ownership of the Dutch corporation Stellantis, and the legendary trident logo continues to exist, recalling Mario’s talents.
+Paradoxically, his creation left the greatest mark in the company’s history.
+The brothers are long dead; the brand has passed into the ownership of the Dutch corporation Stellantis, and the legendary trident logo endures, recalling Mario’s talents.

 What is Maserati?

 Maserati is an Italian luxury car brand.
 It was founded in 1914 by five brothers and named after them.
-In the second half of the 1960s, it was taken over by Citroën; in 1993, the shares were taken over by FIAT, and in 1999 Ferrari took control of the company.
-Since 2021 Maserati has been part of Stellantis N.V., The main car models produced under this brand are Levante, GranTurismo, Ghibli, and Quattroporte.
+In the second half of the 1960s, it was taken over by Citroën; in 1993, the shares were acquired by FIAT; and in 1999, Ferrari took control of the company.
+Since 2021, Maserati has been part of Stellantis N.V.
+The main car models produced under this brand are Levante, GranTurismo, Ghibli, and Quattroporte.

 1926 – 1937

-It is believed that the trident logo was created in 1926.
-However, according to historical documents, it appeared long before the first Maserati: around 1920, Mario designed the iconic logo at his brothers’ request, making the company recognizable.
-As a talented artist and a person far from the automotive industry, he decided to do without the classic racing symbols.
+It is believed that the Trident logo was created in 1926.
+However, according to historical documents, the logo appeared long before the first Maserati: around 1920, Mario designed it at his brother’s request, making the company recognizable.
+As a talented artist and someone far removed from the automotive industry, he decided to forgo the classic racing symbols.

 In the early years, the emblem looked rather austere.
 It looked like a vertically elongated rectangle made of polished brass.
-The word “MASERATI” was engraved at the bottom, with a thin sans serif font used for the letters.
-The main part was occupied by the image of the upper part of the trident.
+The word “MASERATI” was engraved at the bottom, and a thin sans-serif font was used for the letters.
+The image of the trident’s upper part occupied most of the space.
 Mario has given attention to the design, embellishing the drawing with exquisite patterns.

 1937 – 1943